manqizhou/moETM/README.md

 ### Data preparation

 moETM requires cell-by-feature matrices as input, where feature could be gene, protein, or peak.
-The input data is in 'AnnData' format and is loaded and preprocessed by the 'load_*_dataset()' and 'prepare_*_dataset()' functions in the 'dataloader.py' script.
+The input data is in `AnnData` format and is loaded and preprocessed by the `load_*_dataset()` and `prepare_*_dataset()` functions in the `dataloader.py` script.
 Before putting into the model, all matrices are column normalized by dividing the column sum.

 ### Integration

-Please run the main script 'main_*.py' and edit data path accordingly.
+Please run the main script `main_integration_.py` and edit data path accordingly.

-For the gene + protein case, please refer to 'main_integration_rna_protein.py' for details.
+For the gene + protein case, please refer to `main_integration_rna_protein.py` for details.
-For the gene + peak case, please refer to 'main_integration_rna_atac.py' for details.
+For the gene + peak case, please refer to `main_integration_rna_atac.py` for details.

 ### Imputation

-please refer to 'main_cross_prediction_rna_atac.py' and 'main_cross_prediction_rna_protein.py' for details.
+please refer to `main_cross_prediction_rna_atac.py` and `main_cross_prediction_rna_protein.py` for details.
 The two scripts are the same during training but different in the data preparation part.

 ### Inclusion of prior pathway knowledge

 moETM can use prior pathway knoeledge information by adding a pathway-by-gene matrix in the encoder.
 We downloaded pathways from [MSgiDB](https://www.gsea-msigdb.org/gsea/msigdb/human/collections.jsp), and selected the C7: immunologic signature gene sets.
 We kept pathways that contain more than 5 and fewer than 100 genes.

-Please refer to 'main_integration_rna_atac_use_pathway.py' for details.
+Please refer to `main_integration_rna_atac_use_pathway.py` for details.

 ## Downstream analysis

-Scripts that are used to do downstream analysis or plotting are included in the 'downstream_analysis' folder.
+Scripts that are used to do downstream analysis or plotting are included in the `downstream_analysis` folder.